-When entering a formula, you can can click the Select All button to enter a reference an all cells in a worksheet.
+When entering a formula, you can click the Select All button to enter a reference that refers to all cells in a worksheet.
 For example, if you create a formula based on the COUNTA function, and click Select All in Sheet2 when entering the first argument, you'll get:

 =COUNTA(Sheet2!1:1048576)